The Bright Facade of Paris: a novel of the Belle Époque ,

-I am currently working on a historical novel: Behind the Bright Façade.
+I am currently working on a historical novel: The Bright Facade od Paris.
 It draws on research undertaken for an MA which investigates the Paris couturier Jeanne Margaine-Lacroix, 1867-1930.

 Lily is a ‘woman with a past’ – a past that contains a secret which she decides to reveal as she nears the end of her life.